THE RIGHT TO LEAVE AND AUSTRALIA’S ASYLUM SEEKER POLICIES

 For the asylum seekers and refugees on Manus and Nauru, once resettled in a country other than Australia, it is possible they will never be able to leave for Australia for regular travel or work, again blocked by visas requirements and carrier sanctions as well as being ‘known’ to the Australian authorities.
 The right to leave and its significance for seeking asylum deserves greater attention.
 States like Australia seeking to halt irregular migration must ensure their policies align with the requirements of the right, notably by shifting the focus from containment to ensuring legal routes to safety exist.

 Emilie McDonnell is a DPhil in Law candidate at University College, University of Oxford and is the 2016 Tasmanian Rhodes Scholar.
-She is an Associate of the Oxford Human Rights Hub.
+She is an Adjunct Researcher at the University of Tasmania Law Faculty and an Associate of the Oxford Human Rights Hub.